getsolus/help-center-docs/software/samba/en.md

 # share config end
 ```

-After adding a system-managed share like in the above example, run `sudo testparm` to check that the newly included share does not contain syntax errors.
+After adding a `[someshare]` section like in the above example, run `sudo testparm` to check that the newly included share does not contain syntax errors.
 Check out `man testparm` for more information about the `testparm` utility.

 In the above case, it is assumed that the user has chosen a suitable method for making `/mnt/someshare` writeable by guest users.

 ## Full manual control of Samba (recommended only for experienced Samba admins)

-Full manual control of Samba can be achieved by bypassing the default Solus Samba configuration.
+Full manual control of Samba can be achieved by completely bypassing the default Solus Samba configuration.

 In the Samba manual page (`man 8 samba`), it is shown how the compiled-in default config file can be overridden by specifying the `--configfile=<somepath>` flag during invocation of Samba.